insanemainframe/pyglet_rpg/README.md

-python client-server rpg, just for fun and self-education
+Python client-server hack-and-slash game, using pyglet(or pygame wrapper) and non-blocking sockets.
+Just for fun and self-education

 REQUIRMENTS: